The Difference between Millionaires and You

 4. Delayed gratification

 Dear reader, please do not be fooled.
 This is not time to send your gratitude to the whole.
 Get anything you want, anytime you want, you’ll stay there.
 I am talking here about the first years of your work life.
 What do the super – rich do?
 My friend, they save money.
 They don’t get rich by saving a million.
 No. they open the wide gap between you and them by saving a mere hundred bucks.
 They are as patient as mad.
 They spend their time thinking of ways to make money, not ways to spend money.
-Spending money is the duty of the poor and the middle class, people who won’t get rich.
+Spending money is the duty of the poor and the so called middle class, people who won’t get rich.
 Don’t forget that.
 What am I saying?
 Do you really want to own a paid off house in ten years time, or in five?
 Then just forget the restaurants thing.
 Put money aside.
 You’ll enjoy later.
 You won’t regret.
 It might take time, yes.
 But so does all the good things in life.
 That’s not a secret, just mere common sense.
 Remember, a fool soon parts with his money.

 5. They do what they love